SQream/sqream_docs/reference/sql/sql_functions/index.rst

 User-Defined Scalar Functions
 ---------------------
-For more information about user-defined scalar functions, see :ref:`scalar_sql_udf`
+For more information about user-defined scalar functions, see :ref:`scalar_sql_udf`.

 Aggregate Functions
 ---------------------
 The following table shows the **aggregate** functions:

-For more information about aggregate functions, see :ref:`aggregate_functions`.

 .. list-table::
    :widths: auto